MoldyMacaroniX/dashword.net/_src/posts/escape-room.md

 # Refresh Rate

 The escape room only works on 60 hz.
-If you are using a FPS physics mod, make sure you disable level kicks anticheat and speedhack anticheat in order to not get kicked from the level.
+If you are using a FPS physics mod, make sure you disable level kicks anticheat and speedhack anticheat if you find yourself getting kicked from the level.
 If you do not have a physics mod, you will likely need to manually change the FPS of your monitor if it is not already running at 60 hz.

 # Checkpoints